-Vaccination is recommended for everyone at every stage of their lives.
+Immunisation with a vaccine is recommended for everyone through their lives.
 It protects you, your family and your community.
-And it also helps protect future generations by wiping out diseases.
+It also helps protect future generations by reducing or even completely wiping out diseases.

 What do vaccines do?

 Vaccines stimulate your immune system to produce antibodies to a particular disease, exactly like it would if you were exposed to the disease.
 You develop immunity to that disease, but you don't have to get sick first.
 This is what makes vaccines such a powerful medicine.
 Read more about vaccines and vaccine preventable diseases.

 Some people in our community can't be vaccinated.
 This might be because they are too young or too sick.
 You can help protect these vulnerable people by keeping your and your family’s vaccinations up to date.
 When enough people in the community are vaccinated, the spread of a disease slows down or stops completely.
 If enough people are vaccinated, the disease can't spread.
 This is called herd immunity.

 Who needs to be vaccinated and when?

 Vaccines help protect you from serious infectious diseases throughout your life – from infancy to early adulthood and into old age.
 Vaccines are recommended to be given at the ages when they will be most helpful.

 Newborn babies are immune to many diseases because they have antibodies from their mothers.
 However, this immunity goes away during their first year of life.
 This means they need to be vaccinated against diseases they might catch.

 Do older people need to be vaccinated?As you get older, protection from some childhood vaccines can wear off.
 Also, your immune system tends to weaken over time, putting you at higher risk of certain infectious diseases.
 Free vaccination is offered for people from 65 years old onwards to protect you against serious diseases such as influenza, shingles, tetanus and diphtheria.
 Read more about immunisation for older adults.

 Why do pregnant women need to be vaccinated?